NimbusInformatics/bdcat-ingest-prototype/README.md

 * specimen\_id
 * experimental\_strategy
 * file\_local\_path
-* gs\_md5sum - checksum provided by google storage.
+* gs\_gs_crc32c - checksum provided by google storage in base64 format.
 Note that all gs\* fields will be empty if google storage was not selected
 * gs\_path - path to google storage file.
 Note that the path includes the checksum to ensure that files are unique.
+It is not using the base64 format, which might lead to illegal key names, but instead the unsigned 32-bit integer value
 * gs\_modified\_date - the date that the file was last uploaded or modified
 * gs\_file\_size - the file size reported by google storage
 * s3\_md5sum - checksum provided by aws.
 Note that all aws\* fields will be empty if google storage was not selected